How Sleep Apnea Affects Your Health

 Getting a good night’s rest may be one of the last things you think about when considering your health.
 However, the quality of sleep you get is critical to your overall well-being.
 If you’re suffering from sleep apnea, both your sleep and health are at risk.
 Sleep apnea is a sleep condition that interrupts your breathing repeatedly during sleep, causing your body to wake you up and catch your breath.
 While you may never notice these interruptions, they disrupt your sleep cycle, keep you from getting quality rest, and contribute to many long-term health concerns.

 There are three different types of sleep apnea a patient can be diagnosed with: Obstructive Sleep Apnea (OSA), Central Sleep Apnea (CSA), and Mixed Sleep Apnea (MSA).
 When it comes to sleep apnea, it’s critical to recognize the warning signs.
 The symptoms of these disorders can be seen both physically and psychologically but can vary from patient to patient.
 Understanding the causes and signs of sleep apnea is crucial for avoiding health complications later in life.

 The most common signs and symptoms of obstructive and central sleep apnea include:

 - Loud snoring or gasping for air during sleep

 - Morning headaches

 - Fatigue during the day

-- Memory problems
+- Memory or concentration problems